Integr-0/ContentAutomation/README.md

 > [!CAUTION]
 > Make sure you have all tools installed, and u have the correct paths

-Clone this repo and open the Main.kt file and edit the settings.
+Clone this repo and open the Main.kt file and edit the execution.settings.

 ````kotlin
 val settings = SettingsBuilder()